postaljs/postal.js/example/node/README.md

 * You'll see postal.js used in node.js and in the browser (#winning?)
 * This is way beyond a hello world example
-* The browser and node.js postal instances are being *bridge* by a websocket connection
+* The browser and node.js postal instances are being *bridge* by a websocket connection (geek brownie points, FTW)
 * I demonstrate a general usage pattern I've fallen into with the node.js side of things, which I call "Local message bus at boundaries, events internal."
 	* Note that the node/messaging/ folder contains "bus-adapter.js" and "collector-adapter.js"
 	* These modules exist to adapt other bus-agnostics modules to postal.js